vdaas/vald/docs/overview/component/gateway.md

 # Vald Gateway

-Vald Gateway handles any requests component in the Vald cluster, as its name suggests.
+Vald Gateway is the component to handle all requests in the Vald cluster.

-This component is essential for operating as Vald cluster because it depends on most components.
+This component is essential to operate the Vald cluster because all requests should pass it, and other components depend on it.

 This page introduces the overview and features of Vald Gateway.